 In 1989, Avi co-edited a groundbreaking anthology, Twice Blessed: On Being Lesbian or Gay and Jewish.
 He has been highly involved as a writer, speaker, and organizer with efforts to address LGBT and HIV/AIDS issues in religious communities and was a founding board member of the AIDS National Interfaith Network.
 In 1995, he was honored with KQED-TV's Community Hero Award.

 Avi was a longtime board member of the organization currently known as Bend the Arc: A Jewish Partnership for Justice and has served on many other boards of directors and planning and advisory bodies for agencies, foundations, and communities.
 In 2008, Avi was awarded an honorary doctorate of Jewish communal service by Hebrew Union College, recognizing his more than twenty-five years of leadership in the Jewish community.

 Holly joined JFCS/East Bay in 2006 as the agency's Marketing & Communications Manager.
-She took on her current role in November 2009.
+In November 2009, she took on her current role of writing the agency's grant proposals, maintaining relationships with foundations, and reporting on program progress as well as overseeing all outreach and marketing activities.
 Holly is a graduate of UC Berkeley, where she majored in English and minored in French.
-She spent twelve years in book publishing before bringing her writing, editing, and project management skills to JFCS/East Bay.
+She spent twelve years working for local book publishers before bringing her writing, editing, and project management skills to JFCS/East Bay.